Code of Conduct

 Clients and staff are expected to act with respect and consideration for others.

-- Consumption of alcohol or illegal drugs is not permitted on London Employment Help Centre property.
-The Centre reserves the right to refuse service to anyone under the influence of alcohol or illegal drugs.
+1.5 Consumption of alcohol, illegal drugs or other substances is not permitted on London Employment Help Centre property.
+The Centre reserves the right to refuse service to anyone intoxicated by alcohol, illegal drugs or other substances or whose judgement is impaired as a result of not taking their prescribed medication.

 Parents, guardians or caregivers are expected to provide supervision and care of children while on the premises of the London Employment Help Centre.